jamesthatcher/Go-Kata-A-Day/README.md

 Solving one Kata everyday from Codewars in Go

-I am challenging myself to work towards solving a Kata from CodeWars everyday in Go.
+I am challenging myself to work towards solving Katas from CodeWars in Go.
 I aim to use BDD tests using the GoDog framework.
 I will store solutions for each problem within this repository.

 | Kata Count |
 |------------|